CUFP/cufp.org/README.md

   must have same number of items as speakers.
 Leave empty items if only some speakers' affiliation is to be listed.
 The affiliation cannot itself have a comma.
 Optional.

+- session: Name of session which this event is part of.
+Optional.

 - video: Link to YouTube or Vimeo video.
 Optional.